The Games I Played Growing Up

 The Laughing Game

-This was a made up neighborhood game that we often played on the wall in my side yard.
+This was a made up neighborhood game that we often played on the wall in my yard.
 Here, one person is “up,” and their job is to stand in front of the “audience” and make everyone laugh.
 It’s not as easy as it sounds.
 A lot of jokes and funny gestures fall flat if you don’t commit, and you really have to get into it.
 They keep trying funny antics until somebody laughs.
 It has to be a genuine laugh, and the comedian has to be able to decipher a real laugh from a fake one.
 Once somebody does genuinely laugh, they get to be up next.
 If multiple people laugh, the one who laughs the loudest wins.

 In The Castle Park Kids, I mention how the girls play this game at the park while the boys are off playing their own games.
 Boys often ruin the make believe games that girls make up so the boys in our group often weren’t invited to play this game unless we had created a story line based on our being hunted, which required villains.
 Then, the boys could join in.

 As the book progresses, Jamie grows more independent and begins to venture outside the confines of the playground.
 At one point in the story, they discover the fun of playing in some nearby woods.
 Here, they decide to become woodland creatures.
 The older girls pretend to be deer while the young girls are rabbits.
 The deer and rabbits are friends, and the rabbits often ride on the backs of the deer (hanging onto their shoulders, rather than really traveling piggyback).

 Summer and swimming go hand in hand.
 At one point in the book, Jamie is given permission to fill up their plastic pool as long as she is careful to watch her brother and sister and dump out the water afterward.
 This provides the perfect backdrop for a game of Sea World.
 Jamie plays the animal trainer.
-Luke and Becky play the sea animals.
+Her siblings, Luke and Becky, play the sea animals.
 They jump through imaginary hoops, slide down their built-in sliding board, and put on shows for an imaginary audience.

 We weren’t always animals when we played our make believe games.
 Many of the games we played were based on old TV shows that we used to watch, or we would act out scenes from movies.
 However, one playground where we hung out had a steering wheel attached to the wall.
 Here, we would use this as the wheel of a ship.